ChengqingYu/Merlin/README.md

 ```bash
 python train_teacher.py
 ```
 This repository provides pretrained teacher model weight files for four datasets.
 For details, please refer to directories such as `model_results/PEMS04`.
+Due to the large size of the global wind files, we have not uploaded them to the repository yet.

 After training the teacher model, please train the student model using the following way:
 ```bash